 Fun, Easy & Hilarious

-To provide a fun way for users to experience different perspectives
+To provide a fun way for users to communicate with different perspectives

 1.5 weeks app design + 1.5 weeks video making

 Team: 2 people